A strong, blue-veined cheese. This semi-soft creamery cheese is typically drum or block-shaped and has a slightly moist, edible rind.

 Made in England from pasteurized milk.
 Made in the traditional cylindrical shape, forms its own crust, unpressed, delicate blue veins.

 This classic, taste bud-seducing cheese is always the first to disappear from a cheese plate.
-This Brie stands up against the competition.
+This Brie from Atalanta stands up against the competition.